Black magic and calls for change at large protest at Khon Kaen’s Democracy Monument - The Isaan Record

 KHON KAEN / BANGKOK – The Democracy Monument in Khon Kaen city, a smaller-sized replica of the one in Bangkok, has only occasionally served as a venue of protest in recent years.
 But last night the symbolic landmark drew a cheering crowd of up 1,500 people in support of the youth-led movement for democracy and social change.

-Activists took turns giving speeches on stage calling on the government to dissolve parliament paving the way for elections and the drafting of a new constitution.
-Isaan women’s rights and LGBTQ activists took the stage campaigning for gender equality and the right to save abortions.
+Activists took turns giving speeches on stage calling on the government to dissolve parliament, paving the way for elections and the drafting of a new constitution.
+Isaan women’s rights and LGBTQ activists took the stage campaigning for gender equality and the right to safe abortions.

-The activists also held a mock ritual using the soft drink Red Bull as holy water to drive out Prime Minister General Prayuth who had led the 2014 coup ousting an elected government.
+The activists also held a mock ritual using the soft drink Red Bull as holy water to drive out Prime Minister General Prayuth who had led the 2014 military coup ousting an elected government and was subsequently made prime minister after elections in March 2019

 Organized by a university student group formed after the controversial dissolution of the Future Forward Party in February, the protest was one of the largest in Isaan in recent weeks.
 The group “Khon Kaen’s Had Enough” announced it would make the monument its regular venue for more protests to keep up the pressure on the government.